arkL - login

 The TimeScaleCreator program is based on a uniquely extensive archive of stratigraphic data compiled by James Ogg, Felix Gradstein and numerous colleagues, as also presented in the GTS2020 volume.
 The arkL project aims to convert this data into an openly accessible relational database which should:

 The current website is a first step toward this.
-It includes most chronostratigraphic, biostratigraphic and magnetostratigraphic event calibrations and interval definitions from TSC from the Devonian to the Recent, together with a bibliography and geochemical datasets.
-Planned developments include extending coverage back through the Early Palaeozoic, improved referencing linkage, linkage with mikrotax and other taxonomic databases, provision of an API to allow cross-linkage from other websites.
+It includes most chronostratigraphic, biostratigraphic and magnetostratigraphic event calibrations and interval definitions from TSC from the Cambrian to the Recent, together with a bibliography and geochemical datasets.
+Planned developments include, improved referencing linkage, linkage with mikrotax and other taxonomic databases, provision of an API to allow cross-linkage from other websites.

 As currently configured the site will primarily be of use to earth scientists working with geological time who need reference data.
 A basic use case would be to use the TimeScaleCreator program to explore the data and this site to download subsets of data.
 It will also be possible to use this site to make corrections to the underlying database although these corrections will not immediately be reflected in the publically available version of TSC.

 The website allows viewing (and editing) of all the tables.
-The most immediately useful page will probably be the dataset page as this synthesises single sets of data.
-Text files of event data can be downloaded from this page - in addition on any page data can be cut and pasted from the tables into spreadsheets such as Excel.
+The multicolumn view page allows diplay of the data in a similar way to that of TSC.
+The most immediately useful page will probably be the dataset page as this synthesises single sets of data (e.g Tethyan anmonite zones).
+Text files of the data can be downloaded from this page.
 The column view page provides data precisely corresponding to single columns on TimeScaleCreator and graphic mock-ups of the corresponding TSC columns.
 This page is probably easier to browse.
 The references page may be of use as an online bibliography of stratigraphic literature, and references can be exported in .ris format to allow easy import to reference management software such as EndNote.
 The other pages are primarily for editors but browsing them may be useful for anyone interested in the system.
 There is no API yet.
 This website will not replace TSC as the system for end users/production of high quality multi-column charts.

 This project is funded by the TimeScaleCreator Foundation and the Digital Deep Earth Program

-Status Nov 2025: the site is under active development, and neither the content or the software are complete or fully checked.
-The Cenozoic, Jurassic and Cretaceous content is rather complete but has not been checked for compilation errors or updated.
-The Triassic is nearing completion to a similar level, there is no Palaeozoic data.
+Status March 2026: the site is under active development, and neither the content or the software are complete or fully checked.
+The bulk of the content from TSC has now been entered into the database but there is a lot checking of revising needed.
 Please send any feedback and comments to Jeremy Young - jeremy.young@ucl.ac.uk or James Ogg

 Editors' login for the arkL database